 - Terrain occupies a middle ground: “shaded hills, nice big text, and green where it belongs.”
 This is an open-source alternative to Google’s terrain maps, and it uses all open-source software like Skeletron to improve on the base line cartographic experience.

 - Watercolor pushes through to the other side of normal, bending the rules of traditional legibility in order to explore some new terrain.
-It incorporates hand-painted textures and algorithmic rule sets into a design that looks like it’s been done by 10,000 slaves in the basement, but is rendered on the fly.
+It incorporates hand-painted textures and algorithmic rule sets into a design that looks like each square inch was painted by a person, but is rendered on the fly.

 These maps are ubiquitous on the web, and are used in thousands of open-source projects around the world.